SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 What is a credit card balance refund?

-When someone pays off their credit card balance before getting a refund for a purchase they made, that results in what is known as a negative credit card balance.
-To get that money back, you can either request a refund or wait for the funds to get applied to future credit card balance.
+When someone pays off their credit card balance before getting a refund for a purchase they made, that results in a negative credit card balance.
+To get that money back, you can either request a refund or wait for the funds to get applied to your future credit card balance.

 What happens if I overpay my credit card balance?